We can TELL people how cruel shock collars can be,

 but SEEING is believing.

 Shock promoters continue to sell shock collars to anyone, for any reason.
-Many in the shock collar industry make ridiculous claims including 'electric shocks don't hurt,' 'shock collars are completely humane and safe' and 'shocking animals doesn't cause any physical, psychological or emotional harm'.
-It should be noted, aggression in animals and sudden changes in temperament are often signs of pain.
-Collateral damage can occur as a result of pain-induced aggression from the use of electric shocks.
+Many in the shock collar industry make absurd claims such as electric shocks don't hurt, are entirely humane and safe, and shocking animals doesn't cause any physical, mental or emotional harm.
+It should be noted, aggression in animals and abrupt changes in temperament are frequently signs of pain.
+Collateral damage can occur due to pain-induced aggression triggered by electric shocks such as attacks on people or other animals.

-Shock promoters market these products to the naive, frustrated and the compassionately challenged pet owner looking for a quick easy fix.
-As with many seeking economic gain, it is greed that drives these people to tell untruths.
-Routinely, shock pushers engage in semantics when claiming their products aren't capable of 'burning' a dogs skin, but if used improperly, simply cause inconsequential 'friction sores'.
-Medically, burns are defined as 'injury to tissue caused by contact with heat, flame, chemicals, electricity or radiation'.
-Burns result in redness, swelling, open sores, necrosis, lesions, pain and depending on the depth and severity of the wound, infection, fever and shock.
-Name the injuries what you like, burns or not, they are nasty traumatic injuries often causing the inflicted animal intense suffering.
+Shock promoters persist in marketing shock collars to naive, inexperienced and frustrated pet owners who do not realize the potential damage these and other collars can cause.
+Routinely, shock hustlers engage in absurd statements such as claiming shock collars aren't capable of 'burning' a dog's skin, but if used improperly, may simply cause inconsequential 'friction sores.’
+In medical terms, burns are defined as 'injury to tissue caused by contact with heat, flame, chemicals, electricity or radiation'.
+Burns result in redness, swelling, open sores, necrosis, lesions, pain, and depending on the depth and severity of the wound, infection, fever and shock.
+Name the injuries what you will, burns or not, they are nasty traumatic wounds that often cause the afflicted animal intense suffering.
+We can show you physical injuries but the psychological and emotional injuries which are the most traumatic, and take the longest to recover from, if they ever do, are invisible.

 To each of us, our good health is imperative for a good life.
 For anyone to recklessly cause injury to any body, mind or soul is deplorable.